Comparison of The Best AI Language Learning Apps

 5. ELSA Speak

 ELSA Speak (English Language Speech Assistant) has established itself as the premier solution for American English pronunciation refinement.
 Utilizing advanced speech recognition technology, ELSA identifies specific phonemes you mispronounce and provides detailed coaching on proper mouth and tongue positioning.
-The platform offers more than 8,000 carefully crafted exercises spanning individual words to extended dialogues.
+The platform offers thousands of carefully crafted exercises spanning individual words to extended dialogues.

 Download ELSA Speak